 This tool is my favorite.
 I have talked about YNAB a few times, mainly because of the impact it has had in my own life.
 YNAB is a simple tool with great reporting features that changes the way you budget.
 YNAB uses an account register and connected bank reconciliation, essentially creating a living checkbook.
 It allows you to generate categories (envelopes for you Dave Ramsey fans) for your spending, very similar to EveryDollar, assign your money in your bank account to these expenses, and notifies you once the payment has been made.

 One of the things I love about YNAB is you can only budget for what you already have—taking away the mindset that you can spend money you haven’t received.
 It also creates a goal to save at least three months’ worth of income.
 YNAB has an amazing support staff and tons of online video resources.
 If you want a new budgeting tool, give it a try.
 Your first month is free, then its $50 a year, but well worth it.

 Budgeting is foundational to a healthy financial life.
-If you’d like more information on how we can help you achieve your financial goals, fill out the form below or give us a call today!
+If you’d like more information on how we can help you achieve your financial goals, fill out the form below to schedule an appointment!